celo-org/SocialConnect/asv2/README.md

 > **Note**
-> This page is a work in progress 🙌
+> This page is a draft and work in progress 🙌
 > We continually push updates and would love to hear feedback and questions!

 # SocialConnect ("ASv2")

-SocialConnect is an open source protocol to map **identifiers** (e.g. phone numbers, email addresses, twitter handles, etc.) to **account addresses** (e.g. 0xf93...8fb8), which are hard to remember and prone to typos.
+SocialConnect is an open source protocol to map **identifiers** (e.g. phone numbers, email addresses, twitter handles, etc.) to **account addresses** (e.g. `0xf93...8fb8`), which are hard to remember and prone to typos.

 This lets developers design familiar  user experiences with phone numbers and other social identifiers such as:

-- "_Venmo for crypto_"-style discovery and mobile payments,
+- "_Venmo for crypto_"-style mobile payments and web3 discovery,
 - Social graph-based reputation and sybil resistance scores, and
 - much more.